 Peter T. Hahn is currently a member of the Faculty of the Gabelli School of Business at Roger Williams University.
 Previously, Peter served in various senior management positions at the President and CEO level in the pharmaceutical, medical device and medical software industries.
 In addition to his teaching, he has organized and directed numerous RWU student project teams focused on social enterprise strategy, planning and finance with Social Enterprise Greenhouse (SEG) entrepreneurs.
 He has been an adviser to the 134 Collaborative Executive Director and Board of Directors through his role as SEG Mentor.
 He holds an MBA and doctorate from Columbia University.

-Keith W. L. Rafal, MD, MPH is currently the Chief of Rehabilitation & Restorative Care at Memorial Hospital of Rhode Island in Pawtucket.
+Keith W. L. Rafal, MD, MPH is currently the Medical Director of the Rehabilitation Hospital of Rhode Island.
 He has extensive experience in rehabilitation medicine previously serving as the Medical Director for the Rehabilitation Hospital of RI, including the Medical Director for the hospital’s Fibromyalgia Program.
 In addition to his position at Memorial, he is the President & Founder of Healing Choices, PC in North Smithfield and an Assistant Clinical Professor in the Department of Family & Community Medicine at Brown University School of Medicine.
 Dr. Rafal received his MD from Howard Medical School and MPH from Tufts University.